zhao-lyu/zhaolyu/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a third-year PhD student in Computational and Applied Mathematics at University of Chicago.
-My research interests include model selection, graphical models, high-dimensional statistics and related applications.
+I am a third-year PhD student in Computational and Applied Mathematics at University of Chicago, advised by Bryon Aragam.
+My research focuses on learning model structure from high-dimensional data and its related applications, such as parameter tuning and model interpretability, with theoretical guarantees.
 {style="text-align: justify;"}